jgraph/www.diagrams.net-source/_posts/2021-09-14-tags-in-diagrams.md

 **Hold down ``Shift`` and click on a tag name** to select all of the shapes and connectors that have that tag.
 <br /><img src="/assets/img/blog/tags-dialog-shift-click-tag-name.png" style="width=100%;max-width:500px;height:auto;" alt="Shift+Click on the tag name to select all of the shapes and connectors with that tag">

+**Tags and container shapes:** You can add tags to the child shapes inside container shapes, as well as to the parent container shape.
+When you hide the container shape, note that all child elements contained within the parent container shape will also be hidden.

 ### Use tags in the diagrams.net lightbox viewer

 Tags work much the same way in the lightbox viewer - click on the tags tool in the toolbar to see all the tags in the diagram.